Frederick Trolove

 Trolove of the Clarence

-Frederick Trolove (1831-1880) was an early European settler who established Woodbank Run, located south of the Clarence River.
+Frederick Trolove (1831-1880) was an early European settler who established Woodbank Run, located north of the Clarence River.
 Most of what is known about Trolove, comes from his letters (which can be found at the Alexander Turnbull Library in Wellington).
 These give us a fascinating window into the life and experiences of an early Marlborough pioneer.

 Trolove was one of four brothers who had a wealthy uncle, Dr John Shaw, of Boston, England.
 He was keen for one of his nephews to help him develop a sheep farming venture in the new colony of New Zealand.
 Frederick and his uncle arrived in Nelson in 1850 and took up a 42,000 acre run in the upper Awatere Valley.
 Dr Shaw returned to England, satisfied at the thought of a half share in a large sheep run.
 Lonely and isolated, Frederick was able to swap the run for land on the East Coast north of the Clarence River.
 He moved to the place he named Woodbank in about 1852 and was joined by his brother Edwin the next year.1